 Photo Credits: Kathrine Irwin

-• Olive oil: Use a high-quality extra virgin variety for the best flavor and antioxidant-boost.
+• Olive oil: Use a high-quality extra virgin olive oil for the best flavor and antioxidant-boost.

 • Aleppo pepper adds a mild and bright kick.
 You can substitute with Urfa biber or red pepper flakes.